harleydutton/new-york/Items/The God Round.md

-A shotgun shell with the power of sunny D.
+A shotgun shell full of Sunny D.